 The RS1 vehicle is raised vertical three hours before launch.
 An hour later, propellant loading begins, with kerosene and liquid oxygen (LOX) loading that lasts until T- 15 minutes.

 The launch auto sequence starts at T- 10 minutes following a go/no-go poll.
 The vehicle switches to internal power at T- 1 minute and 30 seconds.

-The next three major milestones in the flight will occur seconds apart, with Main Engine Cut Off (MECO), occurring at T+ 2 minutes and 38 seconds, stage separation occurring six seconds later at T+ 2 minutes and 44 seconds, followed by second stage startup at T+ 2 minutes and 46 seconds.
+The next three major milestones in the flight would nominally occur seconds apart, with Main Engine Cut Off (MECO), occurring at T+ 2 minutes and 38 seconds, stage separation occurring six seconds later at T+ 2 minutes and 44 seconds, followed by second stage startup at T+ 2 minutes and 46 seconds.

 The RS1 launch vehicle is a two-stage rocket, with the first stage powered by nine E2 sea-level engines, and the second stage powered by a vacuum-optimized E2 engine.
 With a core diameter of six feet (1.8 m) and 88 feet tall when fully integrated, it stands just seven feet (2.2 m) shorter than Firefly Aerospace’s Alpha launch vehicle.